Rene-Mayhrem/Mayhrem_exercises/README.md

 * [csacademy > Java, Javascript, python](https://csacademy.com/contest/interview-archive/)

 ### INSTRUCTIONS:
 It's important to define that if you lack of options for improving programming courses, you should go to freecodecamp to learn another stuff.
-But if you lack of options for adding commits into github; try to define a new goal for at least one commit per day
+But if you lack of options for adding commits into github; try to define a new goal for at least one commit per day, The main goal is to build a interesting habit looking for creating commits for my developing and increasing myself c: